 The next stage is determining how each specified activity contributes to the e-commerce value chain process.
 It's also crucial to consider the costs associated with each operation, as lowering costs could increase the total transaction value.

 Step 3: Look for ways to get a competitive edge

-You may assess the value chain via the perspective of whichever competitive advantage you are seeking to create.
-For instance, a corporation looking to cut costs would examine the eCommerce value chain from the standpoint of lowering costs and enhancing efficiency.
+You may assess the value chain in electronic commerce from whichever competitive advantage you seek to create.
+For instance, if you are looking to cut costs, examine the value chain from the standpoint of lowering costs and enhancing efficiency.

 In many cases, Research will reveal operations that can be outsourced or even deleted entirely to save money or bottlenecks in the production process that might be fixed to save time and money.